0xlipon/Dorks/README.md

-<p align="center"> Feel free to explore these resources to elevate your security testing practices. </p>
+### Feel free to explore these resources to elevate your security testing practices.